noiseprotocol/noise_spec/noise.md

 handshake payload as well as transport payloads.

 For interactive handshakes, security properties are listed for each handshake payload.
-Transport payloads are only listed if they have different security properties than the previous handshake payload sent from the same party.
-If two transport payloads are listed, the security properties for the second only appy if the if the first transport payload was received.
+Transport payloads are listed as arrows without a pattern, and are only listed if they have different security properties than the previous handshake payload sent from the same party.
+If two transport payloads are listed, the security properties for the second only apply if the first was received.

                              authentication    confidentiality